 Almost every homeowner has experienced it, but there’s nothing like the dread that occurs when your toilet won’t quite flush all the way.
 Is your septic system backing up, and how should you handle the problem?
+Ignoring your septic system can end up costing a lot of money.
 Here’s what to do if your septic system backs up.

 Signs that Your Septic Tank is Backing Up